Biden can't budge fellow Dems with big overhaul at stake

 The House did vote Wednesday to extend the debt limit through through Dec.
 16, but it’s doubtful that Democratic bill will pass the Senate in the face of GOP opposition — shelving that debate for another day.

 Treasury Secretary Janet Yellen has told Congress it has until Oct.
-18, wen her department will likely exhaust all of its “extraordinary measures” being taken to avoid a default on the government’s obligations.
+18, when her department will likely exhaust all of its “extraordinary measures” being taken to avoid a default on the government’s obligations.

 Associated Press writers Zeke Miller, Mary Clare Jalonick, Kevin Freking, Ricardo Alonso-Zaldivar and Darlene Superville contributed to this report.